vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 combination, which is [6,6,6,6,6,6,6].

 Now look at these numbers, they are interesting and there is a lot of beautiful correlations between these costs.
 I clearly saw some interesting patterns.
-So I tried to google this for example:
-“6 10 15 21 28” and found things like “Triangular number”, “Tetrahedral number”, “Perfect Power”
-and also “Pascal's triangle” which is EXACTLY what you see as costs in the bricks above.
+It made me curious.
+So I tried to google this for example: “6 10 15 21 28” and found things like “Triangular number”, “Tetrahedral number”, “Perfect Power” and also “Pascal's triangle” which is EXACTLY what you see as costs in the bricks above.
 We invented a bicycle.
 Amazing!  :D

 Pascal’s Triangle discovery was important because now I could for example create a lookup table